fahia/udict/README.md

 # udict
-Urban dictionary from your command line
+Urban Dictionary from your command line